Jon Snow (character): Parentage

 The R+L=J theory posits that rather than Rhaegar kidnapping Lyanna, they fell in love and ran away together.
-Living for a year in the Tower of Joy, they conceived a child—Jon.
+While living in the Tower of Joy for a year, they conceived a child—Jon.
 Rhaegar was killed in battle by Robert, and Lyanna died in childbirth.
 Ned promised Lyanna on her deathbed to claim the baby as his own to protect him from Robert, who sought to exterminate all Targaryens out of hatred and to secure his claim to the throne.

-HBO's Game of Thrones has included in its adaptation many of the "hints" identified by this theory.
+HBO's Game of Thrones has included many of the "hints" identified by this theory in its adaptation.
 In the season 6 finale, "The Winds of Winter", Bran Stark has a vision of the past which shows Ned reuniting with a dying Lyanna in the Tower of Joy.
 Lyanna makes him promise to protect her son—Jon.
 An infographic subsequently posted on the HBO-controlled website MakingGameofThrones.com confirmed Rhaegar as Jon's father.
 Journalists later commented on the significance of two plot points in the season 7 episode "Eastwatch".
 One of Daenerys Targaryen's dragons, Drogon, approaches Jon calmly and allows the King in the North to pet him, seemingly recognizing him as a Targaryen.
 Later, Gilly learns from a book at the Citadel that a High Septon annulled Rhaegar's marriage, and married him to someone else in Dorne, suggesting the possibility that Jon is the legitimate son of Rhaegar and Lyanna.
 The season 7 finale episode "The Dragon and the Wolf" confirmed that Jon is indeed the legitimate son of Rhaegar and Lyanna, and that his birth name is actually Aegon Targaryen.